Andyyyy64/tRPC-Boundary-Inspector/README.md

 - **Network Boundary Mapping**: Identify whether tRPC calls are made from the Client, Server (RSC), or Edge Runtime.
 - **Automatic Call-Site Tracking**: File name and line number are automatically injected at build time.
 - **Next.js 15+ & Turbopack Ready**: Powered by a high-performance SWC (Wasm) plugin.
-- **Zero Code Changes**: Just wrap your Next.js config - no changes to your tRPC calls needed.
+- **Minimal Setup**: Just a one-time configuration of your tRPC link and server logger.
+No changes needed to individual tRPC calls.
 - **CI Friendly**: Generate Markdown reports to track boundary crossings in your Pull Requests.

 ## Installation